laminlabs/lamindb/docs/curate.md

 ## AnnData

-`AnnData` like all other data structures that follow is a composite structure that stores different arrays in different `slots`.
+`AnnData`, like all other data structures that follow, is a composite structure that stores different arrays in different `slots`.

 ### Allow a flexible schema